GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 // 5.
 Readonly notes/comments sections
 // 6.
 NO "Create Your Own" elements anywhere
 // 7.
 Marketing control respected (only show if premium user enabled it)
+// 8.
+Only show tabs for sections that were enabled in the original calculation
 ```

 ## NEW: Testing Requirements